McGRATH GIBSON LAW

 MENU

-When you are involved in a rear-end collision, Florida law creates a rebuttable presumption that the driver of motor vehicle striking another from behind is at fault for the crash.
-This means that the at-fault driver is liable for the property damage and personal injury caused to the lead car and its passengers.
-In
+Most people believe that the rear driver is always who is at fault in a rear end collision.
+This is because Florida law creates a "rebuttable presumption" that the driver of motor vehicle striking another from behind is at fault for the crash.
+This can lead to the rear driver being liable for

 Florida's scenic roads and coastline drives are a great place to ride motorcycles year round.
-Being properly licensed is required by law and is one of the first steps to becoming a safe rider.
-If you wish to operate any two or three wheel motorcycle, whose engine size is more than 50 cc, you
+But knowing the Florida motorcycle rider requirements and being properly licensed is required by law, and is also one of the first steps of becoming a safe rider.
+If you wish to operate any two or three wheel motorcycle with

-Not Responsible?
-Warning Signs on Semi Trucks are Misleading
+The Truth About Not Responsible Warning Signs on Semi Trucks

 The term "non-joinder" refers to the omission of a necessary party to an action, which in this case is the insurance company.
-Under Florida Law, a jury will never know whether the defendant in a lawsuit has an insurance policy that will cover a verdict against them.
-In other words, the vast majority of
+The non-joinder laws in Florida mean that a Florida jury in any trial will never know whether the defendant in a lawsuit has an insurance policy that will cover a verdict against

 Go to Top